-If you're in the mood for homemade peach pie but at the same time you want to go the minimal-effort-pie-crust route, a galette is exactly what you need.
+If you're in the mood for homemade peach pie but want to make a minimal-effort pie crust, a galette is precisely what you need.

 What is a galette?